Starting Early Leads to Normalization

-Coding enables one to start contributing to the society early and it opens doors to greater understanding of how things work online and leads to smarter and safer decisions as well.
+Coding enables one to start contributing to society early and it opens doors to a greater understanding of how things work online and lead to smarter and safer decisions as well.

-Coding, when started early, becomes as natural as art or singing, it becomes a way of thinking and expressing oneself and just like those arts, it enables one to enrich one's own and others life regardless of the creator's age.
+Coding, when started early, becomes as natural as art or singing, it becomes a way of thinking and expressing oneself and just like those arts, it enables one to enrich one's own and others' lives regardless of the creator's age.

 Mark's words in the video below are precious and point out the potential of teaching coding in school.

 Human beings have always moved towards better opportunities, globalization in today's world is just a realization of that nature.
 But as pervasive and in our face as it is, most of us still fumble and stutter when we get into culturally sensitive situations.
 This limits not only our communication but in the long run, also limits our opportunities and hence our true potential.